-- The measurement scope and definition of ecosystem services in the SEEA EEA is defined in the context of the SNA production boundary. - Distinction between ecosystem services and the benefits to which they contribute. - Focus on final ecosystem services as contributions to the production of benefits. - For each (final) ecosystem service there must be an associated (and distinct) benefit - Individual services are mutually exclusive and can be aggregated. - The various classifications that are relevant for ecosystem accounting can be linked - > Ecosystem types (presently missing/not well developed) - > Ecosystem services - Important topic (WG 1 of the SEEA EEA revision process)
+- The measurement scope and definition of ecosystem services is aligned with in the SEEA EEA boundaries and concepts - Distinction between ecosystem services and the benefits to which they contribute. - Focus on final ecosystem services as contributions to the production of benefits. - For each (final) ecosystem service there must be an associated (and distinct) benefit - Individual services are mutually exclusive and can be aggregated. - The various classifications that are relevant for ecosystem accounting can be linked - Important topic (WG 1 of the SEEA EEA revision process) - Current strategy is to develop an agreed list of services